bnosac/BTM/README.md

 ### Installation

-This R package is not on CRAN, you can only install it as follows: `devtools::install_github("jwijffels/BTM")`
+This R package is on CRAN, just install it with `install.packages('BTM')`

 ### What